tezos/tezos-mirror/docs/developer/proposal_testing.rst

   $ ./tezos-client -d /tmp/yes-wallet bake for foundation1 --minimal-timestamp

-Wrap up the manual migration procedure
+Wrap up the Manual Migration Procedure
 --------------------------------------

 For convenience, this section collects all the steps needed to test the migration, both on the sandbox and on a context imported from Mainnet.

-Migration on the sandbox
+Migration on the Sandbox
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Check latest code in branch ``master``::